 Drag a KEYBOARD object into the work space.

-NOTE: This step is used to end the Instruction screen
+NOTE: This step is used to end the Instruction screen.

 Drag a SEQUENCE object into the work space and rename it as Block.

 Select the Block sequence, click the value field of the Data Source property to bring up the Data Source Editor.
 Click the Import Data Button on the data source editor screen, brow to the .txt file created in step 1.4 to import the data source.